-Irrespective of which state you live in if you want to apply for a medical marijuana card you are going need to go through your state’s application process.
+Irrespective of which state you live in, if you want to apply for a medical marijuana card you are going need to go through your state’s application process.
 While some states have an easier process than others, most states have the same requirements.

 One of those crucial steps that most people fear is the medical marijuana evaluation process.

-What is a Medical Marijuana Evaluation?
+What Is a Medical Marijuana Evaluation?

-It is a process that is mandatory in most states.
+A medical marijuana evaluation is a process that is mandatory in most states.
 It is 30 minute on average and will require you to answer a few different questions in regards to your medical condition.